Updated August 23, 2023.

 If you need to cancel your hotel reservation, you can do so directly with the hotel, without penalty, 72 hours in advance of your arrival date and time.

 Airline and Train Cancellations

-Many airlines and rail carriers have adjusted their cancellation policies.
 We highly encourage you to check directly with your airline and/or rail carrier for information on cancellations.

 This Code of Conduct covers in-person conferences, online conferences, and other online events hosted by GSA.
-GSA conferences include keynote presentations, concurrent sessions, live poster Q&A, workshops, conference-related Slack channels, and Q&A via Zoom chat.
+GSA conferences include keynote presentations, concurrent sessions, live poster Q&A, workshops, and Q&A via Zoom chat.